andrewcio/talentforlife/docs/README.md

 #### Email filtering

-In order to prevent flooding your organization with emails, consider adding a filter to your email client(s) that better group Talent For Life emails.
+In order to prevent flooding your organization communications, consider adding a filter to your email client(s) that better group Talent For Life emails.

 <details>
   <summary>Gmail or Google Apps</summary>